yuchenle/Mysite_Netlify/content/home/demo.md

  css_class = ""
 +++

+_There are only two tragedies in life: one is not getting what one wants, and the other is getting it._ -- *Oscar Wilde*

+I am a PhD student from UPC working at Barcelona Supercomputing Center, Barcelona, Spain.
+The idea of creating this page came during the confinement period of covid-2019, April, 2019.
+I show some of my research work, publications, and also other content that I want to share.

+My main research area includes OpenMP, CUDA in High Performance Computing.
+Concreatly, I am modifying the implementation of OpenMP in GCC compiler in order to enhance the performance of its tasking model.
+Furthermore, this new implementation may encourage the utilization of OpenMP in real-time embedded system as well.
+Work in progress ;)
 Welcome to the **Academic Kickstart** template!

 Follow our [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).